lingaoliu105/lingaoliu105.github.io/_posts/2024-10-04-metaprogramming-magic-with-class-getitem-in-python.md

 List[int]
 ```

 Behind the scenes, `List.__class_getitem__` is called with `int` as the type argument.
 This returns a `typing._GenericAlias` object representing the specialized type `List[int]`.
-This object isn’t an instance of `List`, but rather a type expression used by static type checkers like `mypy`.
+This object isn't an instance of `List`, but rather a type expression used by static type checkers like `mypy`.

-This mechanism allows developers to build their own generic type systems or libraries that work seamlessly with Python’s type hinting infrastructure.
+This mechanism allows developers to build their own generic type systems or libraries that work seamlessly with Python's type hinting infrastructure.

 ## Implementing Custom Generic Classes

 You can use `__class_getitem__` to create your own generic classes, which can be used in type hints and also carry runtime behavior.
 Let's say you're building a data structure and want to track the type of data stored inside it.

-Here’s a basic example:
+Here's a basic example:

 ```python
 from typing import Any